24 February 2016

 – Changeable weather conditions

 Moving between jobs is a major advantage of access platforms but it can also increase risk to people working on site.
-Access onto the site and movement around it should be carefully planned to avoid accidents by keeping vehicles and pedestrians aparat.
+Access onto the site and movement around it should be carefully planned to avoid accidents by keeping vehicles and pedestrians apart.
 Ground conditions should be checked regularly at access points and and job locations as soft or uneven ground can increase the risk of the vehicle overturning and endangering lives.

-Access platforms support the use of personal fall protection such as a work-restraint lanyard or full body harness.
+Building site access platforms support the use of personal fall protection such as a work-restraint lanyard or full body harness.
 Many models of access platform are fitted with guardrails or toe boards and safety controls can be found at height and ground level to protect the workforce in emergency situations.

 It is important to prevent accidents even after working hours on site.
 While you may not be responsible for trespassers, you can help prevent dangerous incidents: